spiffe/spiffe/standards/SPIFFE_Broker_Endpoint.md

 ### 3.1 Transport Security

 The SPIFFE Broker Endpoint requires transport security in the form of mutual TLS.
 Compared to the SPIFFE Workload Endpoint the broker and the implementation are expected to have a previously established root of trust in the form of SPIFFE bundles and X509-SVIDs.
 Effectively, this means that both parties need to make use of the SPIFFE Workload API as workloads first, before serving or connecting to the SPIFFE Broker Endpoint.
-Please see the [Authentication](#5-authentication) section for more information.
+Please see the [Authentication and Authorization](#5-authentication-and-authorization) section for more information.

 ## 4. Locating the Endpoint